orientechnologies/orientdb/README.md

 ## I can't believe it!
 Why is it so fast?

 OrientDB has been designed to be very fast.
 It inherits the best features and concepts from Object Databases, Graph DBMS and modern [NoSQL](http://en.wikipedia.org/wiki/NoSQL) engines.
 Furthermore it uses the own **MVRB-Tree** algorithm as a mix of [Red-Black Tree](http://en.wikipedia.org/wiki/Red-black_tree) and [B+Tree](http://en.wikipedia.org/wiki/B%2Btree).
 MVRB-Tree consumes about half memory of the [Red-Black Tree](http://en.wikipedia.org/wiki/Red-black_tree) implementation mantaining the original speed while it balances the tree on insertion/update.
 Furthermore the MVRB-Tree allows fast retrieving and storing of nodes in persistent way.
+Download the Benchmark PDF <a href="https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx0b2t5b3RlY2hzdXp1bXVyYWxhYmVuZ3xneDoyMGRiOGFlM2Y2OGY5Mzhj">XGDBench: A Benchmarking Platform for Graph Stores in Exascale Clouds</a> by <a href="http://www.cs.titech.ac.jp/cs-home-e.html">Tokyo Institute of Technology</a> and <a href="http://www.research.ibm.com/labs/tokyo/">IBM Research</a>.

 ## Why yet another NoSQL?